cheulyop/cheulyop.github.io/_posts/2018-03-22-making-website-with-github-and-jekyll.markdown

 ```
 The new Jekyll site created with `jekyll new` command will have [Minima][12] as it's default theme.

 ### **Step 4.
-Add created files and folders to Github**
+Add created files and folders to GitHub**
-Upload created Jekyll site to Github to control for versions as shown below:
+Upload created Jekyll site to GitHub to control for versions as shown below:
 ```bash
 # initiate a github repo in a directory for your jekyll site, if you haven't done so already
 $ git init